prasen832/Amazon-Customers-Sentiment-Analysis/README.md

 Sentiment analysis has become a valuable tool in a wide range of industries to better understand public perception, customer sentiment, and overall sentiment trends related to various subjects.

+## CountVectorizer

+CountVectorizer() will convert text into numeric features and will return the document-term matrix.

+In scikit-learn's CountVectorizer, features refer to the individual words or terms in a text corpus that the vectorizer uses to create a numerical representation of the text data.
+The CountVectorizer is a text preprocessing and feature extraction tool commonly used in natural language processing (NLP) tasks, such as text classification and clustering.
+It converts a collection of text documents into a matrix of token counts, where each row of the matrix corresponds to a document, and each column corresponds to a unique term or word in the entire corpus.

+Here's how it works:

+1. **Tokenization**: CountVectorizer first tokenizes the input text data, which means it breaks the text into individual words or terms.
+These terms are considered features.

+2. **Feature Extraction**: For each term, it counts how many times that term appears in each document.
+These counts are then used to create the feature matrix.
+Each term becomes a feature, and the count of that term in a document is the value associated with that feature for that document.

+By default, scikit-learn's CountVectorizer **does not perform stemming or lemmatization**.
+It treats words as individual tokens without any linguistic normalization.
+If you want to apply stemming or lemmatization to your text data, you would typically need to do this as a separate preprocessing step before using CountVectorizer.

+Stemming and lemmatization are techniques used in natural language processing to reduce words to their base or root forms.
+Stemming reduces words to a common stem by removing suffixes, while lemmatization reduces words to their dictionary or lemma form.

+## n-grams

+In scikit-learn's CountVectorizer, the **ngram_range** parameter is used to specify the range of n-grams to be extracted from the text data.
+N-grams are contiguous sequences of n items (words or characters) in a text document.
+By setting the ngram_range, you can control the size of the n-grams that are considered when vectorizing the text.

+The ngram_range parameter takes a tuple with two values: (min_n, max_n).
+These values define the minimum and maximum n-gram sizes to consider.
+For example, ngram_range=(1, 2) indicates that **both unigrams (single words) and bigrams (two-word sequences) should be considered** when creating the feature matrix.

 ## EDA and Feature Engineering

 1. Load the dataset using Pandas.